 About the birdlife of West Papua

 West Papua foremost is home for a rich and exquisite humid forest avifauna.
-Just over 700 bird species have now reliably been recorded from the territory, out of some 780 for the entire New Guinea or Papuan avifaunal region.
-Knowledge of the birdlife of West Papua certainly is far less comprehensive than that for adjacent Papua New Guinea, however, and taken in tow by Papua Expeditions you will experience firsthand that the intrepid and careful observer is bound to make significant observations just about anywhere.
+Exactly 704 bird species have now reliably been recorded from the territory, out of some 780 for the entire New Guinea or Papuan avifaunal region.
+Knowledge of the birdlife of West Papua remains far less comprehensive than that for adjacent Papua New Guinea, however, and taken in tow by Papua Expeditions you will experience firsthand that the intrepid and careful observer is bound to make significant observations just about anywhere.